prime-hadar-policy-bytes/policy_bytes/README.md

 - Node.js
 - Express

+To a development build on your own machine:
 1) Clone/download Repository
 2) `npm install`
-3) Initialize Facebook Auth by setting up a .env file with a Facebook FACEBOOK_APP_ID and FACEBOOK_APP_SECRET

-For local development you'll need to run two server:
+3) Initialize Facebook Auth by setting up a .env file with a Facebook FACEBOOK_APP_ID and FACEBOOK_APP_SECRET For local development you'll need to run two server: <br/>
 4) `npm run server`
 5) `npm run client`